subhashmahamkali/GWAS_sorghum_seedling/README.md

 Blup_out files are saved under the output folder. all the code is in the profiling folder. after creating the histograms and density plots they are saved under the graphs folder.

+update 03.20.2024

+curently working on genotype data collected from WGS of SAP

+using plink2.0 to estimate basic stats (minor allele freequecny and misssing rate) from vcf file (RAW)
+#RAW variants:-43811787
+compared plink2.0 by calculating these basic stats manually result was corelated. now filtering these vcf with maf=0.05 and missing rate=0.7 using plink2.0